 Small Batch Vegan New York Times Chocolate Chip Cookies

-- 5 tablespoons Country Crock Plant Butter almond oil type from the tub (weigh out 2 ½ oz/70 grams)
+- 5 tablespoons Country Crock Plant Butter, Almond Oil type (70 grams)

 - Handful of untoasted walnuts broken up